 Cultural activity and values cannot be divorced from the social and economic fabric of society.

 National, Regional and Local Strategies

-National, regional and local strategies provide a valuable context for the Island's Cultural Strategy and have contributed later in the Strategy to the adoption of Themes for this Cultural Strategy.
+National, regional and local strategies provide a valuable context for the Island's Cultural Strategy and have contributed later to the adoption of Themes for this Cultural Strategy.